 - 1. TWO documents from Section A or - 2.
-ONE document from Section A + ONE document from Section C - 3.
-ONE document from Section B + ONE document from Section C - 4.
-ONE document from Section D + ONE document from Section C - 5.
+ONE document from Section A + ONE document from Section C or - 3.
+ONE document from Section B + ONE document from Section C or - 4.
 ONE document from Section A + ONE document from Section B + ONE document from Section D